East Dunbartonshire’s Primary School Improvement Programme

 which will provide five new, state-of-the-art buildings.

-The new Lairdsland Primary School will open in
+The new Lairdsland Primary School opened in

 April 2015 and is the reference design for all other new-build